lbl-srg/soep/doc-design/source/softwareArchitecture.rst

    +-------------+-----------------------------------------------------------+-----------------------------------------------------+

-Because the FMI API does not provide access to the required derivatives, we will now propose functions to be added to the FMI API that are needed for an efficient implementation of QSS.
+Because the FMI API does not provide access to the required derivatives, we discuss two proposals that are needed for an efficient implementation of QSS.
+The first proposal requires an extension of the FMI specification whereas the second proposal requires a modification of the specification as well as a refactoring of Modelica models or a customization of the JModelica code generator.
+Both proposals are discussed in the next sections.

 Proposal of LBNL
 ~~~~~~~~~~~~~~~~